CO@Work 2024

 In this talk, we explore recent advancements in the popular framework of Algorithms with Predictions, which integrates such error-prone predictions into online algorithm design.
 We examine various prediction models and error measures, showcasing learning-augmented algorithms for non-clairvoyant scheduling with strong error-dependent performance guarantees.
 We demonstrate the potential of imperfect predictions to enhance scheduling efficiency and address uncertainty in real-world scenarios.

-12:00 Christoph Spiegel The Role of Machine Learning for Mathematics
+12:00 Christoph Spiegel The Role of Machine Learning for Mathematics (slides) (video)

 14:15 Berkant Turan Tutorial: Hands-on Machine Learning